 At every touchpoint, every interaction, the experience needs to capture and convey your brand’s unique point of view, an overarching set of values, and a consistent voice.
 The experience at the top of the funnel needs to support what the sales and marketing teams are doing at a more personal 1:1 level further down.
-These characteristics will help you to engage the right people and create a connection – an emotional reaction, and an affinity to the brand.
+These characteristics will help you to engage the right people.
+Furthermore, they’ll help to create a connection, an emotional reaction, and an affinity to the brand.

-A holistic view of customer interactions when considering brand experience is especially important in B2B, because really what you’re trying to do is build a relationship.
-Beyond brand identity, marketers need to think through how we use content and experiences – online and offline – to personalize and deepen those relationships.
-You need to think through how you’re going to add value to people each time they interact with your brand.
+A holistic view of customer interactions when considering brand experience is especially important in B2B.
+This is because essentially, what you’re trying to do is build a relationship.
+Beyond brand identity, marketers need to consider how we use online and offline content to personalize and deepen those relationships.
+You need to think how you’re going to add value to people each time they interact with your brand.

 “Marketers need to create opportunities for conversations throughout a person’s journey with your brand, not just at the very bottom of the funnel”

 You can’t build relationships without conversation.
 There has to be a natural back and forth and that has to be done over time.
-If you’re already serving people with useful entertainment, useful education, it’s time to go deeper by starting to have conversations with them.
+If you’re already serving people with useful entertainment or education, it’s time to go deeper.
+Start by having conversations with them.
 In addition to a content strategy, you need a conversation strategy.

 At Drift, we work with a framework that helps you understand how to really have conversations.
-It comes down to three elements: Engage, Understand, Recommend.
-A natural conversation should have points of engagement, a shared understanding between two or more people, and recommendations made that help both parties get something from that conversation.
+In other words, it comes down to three elements: Engage, Understand, Recommend.
+Above all, a natural conversation should have points of engagement.
+It should be a shared understanding between two or more people.
+The conversation should also include recommendations made that help both parties get something from that conversation.